 Council Sponsored Activities

 If the council cancels an activity or event for any reason, troops or families will receive a full refund.
 Programs may be canceled due to low enrollment.
 If a program does not meet the minimum girls required by the registration close date, the program will be canceled.
 Participants will be notified of the cancellation via email on the Monday prior to an in-person program and approximately two days prior to a virtual program.
 Council events and activities run rain or shine unless there are safety concerns that prompt the council to issue a cancellation notice.

 Refunds will be made as follows:

 - No refunds are given within two weeks of a program unless the program is cancelled by council.

-- You may swap participants up to the day of the event
+- You may swap participants up to the day before the event.
+Email the property registrar with your changes: firstname.lastname@example.org.

 - Refunds will not be given for programs or events $5 or less.
-You may receive a credit on your program registration account for future experiences
+You will instead receive a credit on your program registration account for future experiences.

-- Refund requests must be made in writing to firstname.lastname@example.org prior to registration deadline
+- Refund requests must be made in writing to email@example.com prior to two weeks before the program for a full refund.

-- Girl and adult membership registration is non-refundable
+- Girl and adult Girl Scout membership registration is non-refundable.

 - Participants choosing not to attend a program or event for any

 Deadlines and Min/Max Requirements

 Once registration begins, programs will be filled on a first-come, first-serve basis.
 Registration will continue until the program has reached the maximum number allowed or the registration deadline, which varies depending on the program.
 Programs may be canceled if the stated minimum is not met; all programs are subject to change or cancellation.
 A waiting list is created for programs that have reached capacity.
 To be placed on the waiting list select “Add to Wait List” in the program registration system.

 Membership fees are non-refundable.